 - Tharn of Cheydinhal, who despite their history are doing well, and are, as always, operating out of their manor in Country Cheydinhal and their home in the Imperial City.
 They want to save the Empire and be prepared for the next war, using whatever that takes.

-- The player can also choose to not get involved, in which case the Elder Council elects the current High Chancellor as Potentate to create a somewhat stable leadership to weather the next Great War.
+- The player can also decide not to directly take any sides, which involves empowering the Elder Council to elect the current High Chancellor to the post of Potentate to create a somewhat stable leadership to weather the next Great War.

-- We ARE Struggling Together: As if the Fourth Orsinium didn't have enough problems by being surrounded by hostile Bretons and Redguards, the various leaders of the city have problems getting along and trusting each other.
+- We ARE Struggling Together: As if the Fourth Orsinium didn't have enough problems by being surrounded by hostile Bretons and Redguards who want them at least displaced and ideally wiped out entirely, the various leaders of the city have problems getting along and trusting each other.
 The fact that an Apocalypse Cult is taking root in the city is making things worse.